micuat/cellularBody/README.md

-Real-life particle controller at the 4th Choreographic Coding Lab
+Cellular Body (No Time To Fly)
 ========

 Naoto Hieda - Aug 30, 2015

-Physical particle controller based on the motion data of No Time To Fly - work in progress.
+Real-life particle controller based on the motion data of No Time To Fly.

 Requires SPIDAR-mouse, a haptic device developed by Sato Lab.